samuelkhong/OpenStreetMaps/README.md

 2. Implement the required functionality in the designated classes as outlined in the project description.
 3. Use provided HTML files to test your implementation and understand how your code is invoked.

-## Contributing

-This project is part of a course or personal learning experience and may not be open to external contributions.
-However, you are welcome to fork the repository for your experimentation and learning.

 ## Acknowledgments

 BearMaps is inspired by the BearMaps project developed by the CS 61B staff at UC Berkeley.
+We acknowledge their dedication and contribution to this project.

+**Happy Mapping! 🗺️**